Cubs vs. Guardians Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- Justin Steele (8-2) will take the mound for the Cubs, his 15th start of the season.
+- Marcus Stroman (9-5) will take the mound for the Cubs, his 18th start of the season.

-- He has earned a quality start nine times in 14 starts this season.
+- He has started 17 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 14 of them.

-- Steele has two starts in a row of five innings or more.
+- Stroman has 15 starts of five or more innings this season in 17 chances.
+He averages 6 innings per outing.

-- He has finished four appearances without allowing an earned run in 14 chances this season.
+- He has made 17 appearances and finished six of them without allowing an earned run.

 |Opponent